UMAprotocol/protocol/documentation/tutorials/deploy-your-own-price-feed.md

 You've now updated the configuration to use your price feed contract.

-## Upload prices to your price feed contract:
+## Upload prices to your price feed contract

 To use your price feed, you'll need to add a price to it.
 You'll need to add a price for one of the identifiers that's already approved in the testnet DVM.
 We reccomend using the identifier `Custom Index (1)`.